Robb-Fr/f5-agility-labs-cert/docs/class21/modules/module2.rst

   the processing of these requests, as search terminates right after the first comparison.
 Such a location cannot obviously contain nested locations.

-Shortening this description is error prone, therefore we advise to familiarize with it.
+Shortening this description is error-prone, therefore we advise familiarizing with it.
 The following points can be surprising:

 - By default, a REGEX match supersedes a prefix match (irrelevantly of the